How to Level Up Your Agency With Enterprise SEO Metrics

 Data visualizations will help your team showcase your successes quickly with graphs and charts that highlight growth.
 Below that, you can provide deeper insights into what is working and what isn't, with some of the more granular details to support.

 They say a picture is worth a thousand words.
 That also means that it's worth an average of 3.3 minutes of your client's time.
-If you can sum up your SEO work in an image, do so.
+If you can sum up your search engine optimization work in an image, do so.
 For your clients who want more detail, you can always provide more context deeper in the report or directly in their SEO dashboard

 And don't forget an Executive Summary!